JeremiahKaren/35percent.github.io/_posts/2017-10-10-council-leader-inaccurate-figures.md

 We can show that the 40% figure is not grounded in facts, not the GLA's facts anyway.
 Every year the Mayor produces an annual monitoring report showing how many affordable homes are provided in each borough.

 The [report for the current year 2016/17](https://www.london.gov.uk/sites/default/files/amr_13.pdf) shows a net gain of 13 social rented homes over the past three years.
+That's a net gain of 4 homes at council rents per year.
+But we're not even sure they are being providing as social rent.
+We have [shown before](/redefining-social-rent) how Southwark turns a blind eye to developers and housing associations proving affordable rent insted.

 ![](http://35percent.org/img/amr13.png)